guybushnell/python/README.md

-# python
+# Python Coding
-personal python projects
+Learning to code with Python